QualitativeDataRepository/iqmrnavigator/participants/faqs.md

   - **Will there be final assessments for the modules, and will each instructor define them individually?**
       - There is no assessment.
 This is a summer institute, *not* summer classes, and you will receive no credit (though there is a certificate of attendance).
 The expectation (and our experience) is that participants come eager to learn and don’t require additional incentives or testing.

+  - **Will recordings of modules be available to participants?**
+      - No, modules will not be recorded.
+We also kindly ask that participants refrain from making their own video or audio recordings, in respect of faculty preferences and to maintain a focused learning environment.

 ## Research Designs
 {: .module-sub }